Early Years | Ages 3 - 6

 OFFERING A PERSONALISED LEARNING EXPERIENCE

-The Early Years at ISZL can be found on our Zug campus and offers the following facilities:
+Our Early Years Programme is located on our Zug campus, which offers the following amenities:

 - Beautiful location surrounded by forest and farmland

-- Large, well-resourced outdoor play areas, including a pond, vegetable garden, sandpit, mud kitchen, fire-pit
+- Large outdoor play areas, including a pond, vegetable garden, sandpit, mud kitchen, fire-pit

-- Inviting and personalised classrooms with Smartboards in Kindergarten and access to additional technology resources (digital cameras, iPads, laptops)
+- Inviting and personalised classrooms with Smartboards and access to additional technology resources (digital cameras, iPads, laptops)

 - Well resourced multilingual library that hosts frequent events and book fairs